vyomasystems-lab/challenges-inderjit303/README.md

 The updated design is updated in the folder 'fixed_level1_design1'

 ## Verification Strategy
+As explained in test scenarios above, bug free verilog code is updated in folder named 'fixed_level1_design1' The following bugs were detected and corrected.

+Case 1:
+- Test inputs: Inp12 = 1 and SEL = 12
+- Expected Output: out = 12
+- Observed Output in the DUT dut.out.value = Inp12 = 12

+Case 2:
+- Test inputs: Inp12 = 1 and SEL = 30
+- Expected Output: out = 30
+- Observed Output in the DUT dut.out.value = Inp30 = 30

+Output matches for the above inputs proving that **Level 1 Design 1 is bug free**

 ## Is the verification complete ?
 Yes, the bugs were detected using cocotb testbench verification on level1_design1 MUX code.